-- The length of time an external group may be on campus is limited to a reasonable time frame and will be determined by the Director of the PuLSE office.
+- The length of time an external group may be on campus is limited to a reasonable time frame and will be determined by the Director of Student Activities.

 Door-to-door solicitation in residence halls/apartment buildings is prohibited.

-Business is to be conducted in the lobbies and groups must receive approval from the residence life coordinator of that building.
+Business is to be conducted in the lobbies and groups must receive approval from the Office of Residence Life.

-Students and organizations should report misrepresentation or inappropriate business practices by any such sales representatives to the Director of the PuLSE Office.
-There are certain restrictions to food and other outside vendors due to campus-wide contracts which include Pepsi.
+Students and organizations should report misrepresentation or inappropriate business practices by any such sales representatives to the Director of Student Activities.
+There are certain restrictions on food and other outside vendors due to campus-wide contracts which include Pepsi.

 No credit card companies may solicit credit card applications/accounts on campus.

 These guidelines also refer to other types of solicitation of students, such as, political, religious, and other types of social issues.

 Indianapolis-Marion County code (431-702) forbids street side solicitation and holding of signs within fifty feet of an intersection controlled by an automated traffic signal or a stop sign.
 This makes street fundraising (and "canning") an illegal activity.
 It's also against Indiana code to stop or impede traffic on a roadway for purposes of solicitation.
 Violations of both codes can result in heavy penalties by Indiana courts.